How Can Kaizen Help Us Deliver Better Change?

 Kaizen – Japanese translated literally as ‘good change’ – is the practice of continuous improvement.

-Under it, all employees are responsible for identifying weaknesses and ideas for improvement and everyone, at every level in the organization, is instrumental in making change happen.
+Under it, all employees are responsible for identifying weaknesses and ideas for improvement and everyone, at every level in the organisation, is instrumental in making change happen.
 Everyone communicates across all levels to share ideas and collaborate.

 When applied to business change, this tackles something really important: the disconnect between senior people deciding strategy and the employees carrying out operational work.